-Facilitating access to work for Vulnerable Populations in Athens
+Facilitating access to work for vulnerable populations in Athens

 Apart from empowering and preparing refugees and asylum seekers to enter the Greek or the European labor market in general, one crucial activity is to sensitise and mobilise employers in Greece to offer job opportunities to diverse groups.
 This means boosting diversity in the workplace, resulting in significant benefits for the companies’ profitability, the empowerment of the work environment and, of course, the living conditions and the wellbeing of refugees and asylum seekers.
-As a result, the message that “Diversity in the Workplace” carries is communicated to the labor market with our video campaign that promotes the importance of diversity in the workplace and supports equal participation in Greek society.
+As a result, the message that “Diversity in the Workplace” action carries is communicated to the labor market with our video campaign that promotes the importance of diversity in the workplace and supports equal participation in Greek society.
 The campaign was released and distributed across all social media platforms, titled “Embracing Diversity”.